How to Store and Care for Diamond Jewelry

 Sleeping With Your Diamond Jewelry

-General wear is going to be the hardest on your wedding rings.
-You may want to keep them on at every moment—because they are beautiful!—but you must not be tempted by their beauty.
+You may want to keep your rings on at every moment—because they are beautiful!—but you must not be tempted.

-The extra heat and increased pressure can take a toll on your rings over time.
-Taking them off overnight while you sleep will increase the longevity of your rings.
+The extra heat and increased pressure when sleeping with them on can take a toll on your rings over time.
+Taking them off overnight while you sleep will increase their longevity.

 How to Store Diamonds While Traveling